-It was named in honor of Nathan Phillips, Mayor of Toronto from 1955 to 1962, was unveiled in 1965.
+Named in honor of Nathan Phillips, Mayor of Toronto from 1955 to 1962, and therefore unveiled in 1965.
 The body of water to your right becomes a skating rink in winter.
 You can also see here free concerts, a weekly public market, and other events at various times of the year.

-More recently, the giant sign with the word Toronto was added.
+Recently, the giant sign with the word Toronto appeared.
 It is the perfect place for a tourist selfie.

 This Toronto intersection is often called Toronto’s Times Square because of the many bright posters that can be seen all around the Square.

 You’ll regularly see here exhibitions, concerts, and festivals.

 Cloud Gardens extends on Richmond south to Temperance Street and is not very big.
 This park makes use of all surfaces to present trees and plants, as well as a waterfall.

 Here you will also find monuments honoring the construction workers of Toronto.